Home » Main Dish » Pork » Easy Orange Mustard Glazed Pork Chops Recipe

 This post may contain affiliate links.
 Please read my disclosure policy.

-• Dinner Party Worthy.
-This beautiful dish is simple to prepare for weeknight dinners yet elegant enough to serve esteemed guests.
+Save-Worthy: This delicious dinner is simple to prepare for weeknight dinners yet elegant enough to serve guests.
+Quickly cook a batch of Air Fryer Broccolini for the perfect, easy side.

 • Orange juice | Freshly squeezed orange juice brings a tangy and bright flavor to the sweet pork chop glaze.